liyangguang/any-page-gpt/README.md

 ```
 /src and /static:
-    SvelteKit code, including the APIs and the landing page.
-Deployed to Vercel.
+    APIs and the landing page.
+It's a SvelteKit app, deployed to Vercel.
 /extension:
-    A separate Svelte codebase.
-Compiles the extension code.
+    Chrome extension code.
+It's a separate Svelte codebase.
 Published to Chrome Web Store manually.
 ```

 ## How to develop